arcana-engine/treasury/README.md

    ```
    will override artifacts directory to specified path relative to `<base>`.
 Defaults to `<base>/treasury/artifacts`

    Artifacts directory is where all artifacts are stored.
 This can and **SHOULD NOT** be covered by VCS.
 If path is inside repository then it should be ignored.
+   If Treasury creates artifacts directory (when storing an artifact and directory does not exist) it will create .gitignore file with "*".

 2. ```
    external = "<path>"